Wireless devices, including baby monitors, can suffer from interference from other electronic devices.

-Compared to their analogue counterparts, digital baby monitors are less prone to interference.
-However, electronic gadgets around the home such as wireless broadband routers and mobile phones can cause interference.
-Selling or throwing away an electronic gadget that causes interference is not an option for most people.
+However, electronic gadgets around the home such as wireless broadband routers and mobile phones can cause monitor interference.

 A digital baby monitor uses the 2.4GHz frequency signal band.
 When it comes up against another device using the same frequency band and channel, interference happens.
 Radio frequencies can also cause interference.